JakeWharton/composeui-lightswitch/README.md

 Or for longer deployments:

- * `deploy_debug.sh` builds a debug executable, pushes it to the device, kills the built-in GUI, backs up the built-in GUI, replaces the GUI with our executable, and tails the logs.
+ * `deploy_debug.sh` builds a debug executable, pushes it to the device, kills the built-in GUI, replaces the GUI with our executable, and tails the logs.
- * `deploy_release.sh` builds a release executable, pushes it to the device, kills the built-in GUI, backs up the built-in GUI, replaces the GUI with our executable, and tails the log.
+ * `deploy_release.sh` builds a release executable, pushes it to the device, kills the built-in GUI, replaces the GUI with our executable, and tails the log.
- * `deploy_undo.sh` kills our GUI and restores the backup of the built-in GUI.
+ * `deploy_undo.sh` kills our GUI and restores the backup of the built-in GUI from this repo.
+   Consider doing your own `adb pull /oem/app/flutter-gui` backup as well.

 You must have remounted the `/oem` partition as read-write (as detailed above) before deploying.

-Additionally, the `push_debug.sh` and `push_release.sh` scripts will create an additional "original" copy of the built-in GUI that is never again touched should you need to restore manually.

 ## Thanks